Down (band): Brown's and Windstein's departures and EPs (2011–2014)

-Next album (2018–present)

 When speaking to Max Morin of Bucketlist Music Reviews in January 2018, Anselmo said about the follow-up album to 2007's Over the Under:

 "I have to focus on this new stuff for the time being because really, to clear it up and make it loud and clear for everyone: Down, when Down got together, we knew we were a band made up of many other bands.
 It's always been out of brotherhood and love that when any of our 'real' bands such as C.O.C. and Eyehategod, specifically get on a roll, at the time, even Pantera, [...] we always make room for that band.
 A tour like for Superjoint, for what it's worth, when Superjoint is working, there's no real time for Down, of course.
 It's a complete and just, I think, clear, very crystal-clear understanding between all of us that the day will come when things will slow down and we'll feel primed enough and ready for it and moods will alter as they do over time, especially musically.
 If you play certain songs, no matter what band you're in, if you play those songs enough times and enough nights, in a row, night after night, you're going to want to change tastes here and there.
 Yes, we will record another Down record.
 Everybody's committed to it.
 It's just right now, everybody's committed to it."

+Reunion and Volume V (2020-present)

 In November 2019, Down announced they would be reuniting for a series of shows in 2020, including Graspop Metal Meeting, set to take place June 18–21, 2020 in Dessel, Belgium.
 In anticipation of the 25th anniversary of Down's first album NOLA, founding member Kirk Windstein confirmed he was returning to the band.

 In an interview published August 4th, 2025, Windstein confirmed that the band was past the halfway point of recording the new album, stating the drums, bass and rhythm guitar parts had all been completed.

+On February 13, 2026, Down released a cover of Dr. John's "Right Place, Wrong Time" at Mardi Gras celebration.

+On August 19, 2026, they announced that their next album, titled Volume V, would be released on November 20.
+The first single was "Blood Oath".